hypebeast/micro-auth/README.md

 # micro-auth

-A microservice that makes adding authentication with Google or Github to your application easy.
+A microservice that makes adding authentication with Google or GitHub to your application easy.

-This service allows you to use Google and Github OAuth2 service to add authentication to your applications in a very straightforward way.
+This service allows you to use Google and GitHub OAuth2 service to add authentication to your applications in a very straightforward way.

 It's build with [Nginx/OpenResty](https://openresty.org/en/), [Lapis](http://leafo.net/lapis/) and [Docker](https://www.docker.com/).
 This enables the service to be very performant and requires only minimal system resources.

 ## Features

-  * Use [Google](https://developers.google.com/identity/protocols/OAuth2) or [Github](https://developer.github.com/v3/oauth/) OAuth2 authentication to provide a simple login mechanism for your application.
+  * Use [Google](https://developers.google.com/identity/protocols/OAuth2) or [GitHub](https://developer.github.com/v3/oauth/) OAuth2 authentication to provide a simple login mechanism for your application.
   * Quick setup with [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 With support for development and production environments.
   * Based on [Lapis](http://leafo.net/lapis) and [Nginx/OpenResty](https://openresty.org/en/).